 During the procedure, fat cells are retrieved from a donor site such as the hips, belly or buttocks, refined and purified, and then reintroduced to their new home.
 Because the fat cells are taken from the patient’s own body, they are easily accepted and integrated into the facial regions.
 Note that facial fat grafting is only possible when the patient has the necessary fat stores to donate from.

 Are There Non-surgical Alternatives to a Facelift?

 You may have heard the term “liquid facelift.”
 This refers to the myriad of wonderful new facial fillers and injectables on the market that can temporarily achieve some of the same objectives as a surgical facelift, but without the anesthesia, incisions or downtime.
 However, it is not uncommon for the doctor to use fillers in tandem with a surgical lift, and the two approaches often lead to a superior outcome that neither method could achieve on its own.

-The most common injectables are BOTOX, Juvederm, Radiesse, Restylane, and Kybella.
+The most common injectables are BOTOX, Juvederm, Radiesse, and Restylane.
 These can target wrinkles, fine lines, crow’s feet, laugh lines, forehead furrows, marionette lines, double chins, and many other telltale signs of aging.
 Injectables typically takes less than 30 minutes to administer and require only very mild topical numbing.

 Where will my facelift be performed?

 Our team of surgeons perform all treatments at the AAAASF-accredited San Mateo Surgery Center, where you will enjoy outstanding, personalized patient care, state-of-the-art equipment and technology, elegant reception areas and tranquil recovery suites, along with concierge service from our courteous, outgoing staff.
 Your privacy, comfort and safety are of paramount importance to our team of experienced, board-certified nurses, anesthesiologists, surgical technicians and medical assistants.